 Affably Evil: Well, that's how the Devil tends to operate anyway.

 Another interpretation is that Milton reverted time back to the point before Kevin's career-defining case in order to keep trying alternate pathways until he can get to the point where Kevin submits.
-There's also the implication that Milton will do this as many times as necessary until he wins.
+There's the implication that Milton will do this as many times as necessary until he wins.

 Ambition Is Evil: Played straight.
 Kevin's ferocious commitment to winning his court cases results in him defending some rather unsavory characters, and costs him his marriage.